 Lonson

-Canadian-born concert guitarist Katie Lonson is a unique soloist and chamber musician whose exceptional musicality and powerful stage presence define her.
-She began her musical studies at the Senior Academy Program for Gifted Youth at Mount Royal University’s Conservatory in Calgary, Canada, where she studied both cello and classical guitar.
-She later relocated to Germany and chose to specialize as a classical guitarist, earning a German Diplom in Artistic Solo Performance and a Master of Music (Honours) from the University of Music and Performing Arts in Stuttgart under Prof. Johannes Monno, followed by a postgraduate degree from the Mozarteum University in Salzburg under Prof. Laura Young.
-Further studies include masterclasses with world-renowned artists such as Roland Dyens, Sergio and Odair Assad, Pepe Romero, Aniello Desiderio, Margarita Escarpa, Leila Schayegh, and Pavel Steidl.
+Canadian-born guitarist Katie Lonson is recognized for her refined musicality and compelling stage presence as both a soloist and chamber musician.
+She began her musical studies in cello and classical guitar at the Senior Academy Program for Gifted Youth at Mount Royal University’s Conservatory in Calgary.
+After relocating to Germany, she chose to specialize as a classical guitarist, earning a German Diplom in Artistic Solo Performance and a Master of Music (Honours) from the University of Music and Performing Arts in Stuttgart under Prof. Johannes Monno, followed by a postgraduate degree from the Mozarteum University in Salzburg under Prof. Laura Young.
+Her artistic development has been further shaped by masterclasses with world-renowned artists such as Roland Dyens, Sergio and Odair Assad, Pepe Romero, Anthony Rooley, Leila Schayegh and Pavel Steidl.

-Katie has performed extensively with ensembles across Europe and North America, actively pursuing a vibrant performing career.
-As a founding member of the Salzburg Guitar Trio, she has won first prizes at numerous major international competitions, most notably being the Guitar Foundation of America’s (GFA) International Ensemble Competition.
-The trio was the first ensemble to be awarded a GFA Artist Tour, performing and giving masterclasses across the USA and Canada in 2023.
-Their performances have been broadcast on television, online livestreams, and radio, and can be heard on their debut album, III.
+A founding member of the Salzburg Guitar Trio, she has won first prizes at major international competitions, including the Guitar Foundation of America’s International Ensemble Competition.
+The trio has performed throughout Europe and was the first ensemble to undertake the GFA Artist Tour in the USA and Canada.
+Their performances have been broadcast on television, radio, and livestream and are featured on their debut album, III.

-Katie’s solo awards include first prize at the Canadian Music Competition, second prize at the Tallinn International Guitar Competition, and third prize at the Sarajevo International Guitar Festival Competition.
-Her performances have been featured live on Catalan television as well as from Kadriorg Palace on Estonian national radio (ERR).
-She has been awarded grants from the Deutsche Musikrat, the Canadian Arts Council, Klangspektrum Baden-Württemberg, and the Alberta Foundation for the Arts, and is an alumna of Yehudi Menuhin’s Live Music Now scholarship program.
+Katie’s solo distinctions include first prize at the Canadian Music Competition, second prize at the Tallinn International Guitar Competition, and third prize at the Sarajevo International Guitar Festival Competition.
+Her performances have been featured on Canadian television and on Estonian public radio (ERR).
+She has received substantial grants from foundations such as Canada Council for the Arts and the Alberta Foundation for the Arts, and is an alumna of both Domaine Forget International Music Academy and the Live Music Now foundation.

 Katie currently serves as a lecturer at the School for Music and Art in Böblingen, Germany.